What to expect from this bunch

 I’ve been surprised by how many events there are.
 There’s something happening all the time.
 People who have been in the club a while know about all the regular, recurring events, so I’ve found it’s a little hard for a newcomer to know everything that’s going on.
 They seem to assume you already know the drill.
 One way to keep up is to sign up for the emails from the website or the Yahoo! e-mail list.
 (You don’t have to be an AYC member for either.)

 Scan the calendar and you’ll spot the big “anchor” events.
-There’s a huge Birthday Regatta the first of the year that has raised nearly $500,000 for The Leukemia and Lymphoma Society.
+There’s a huge Birthday Regatta the first of the year that has raised nearly $500,000 for The Leukemia and Lymphoma Society, but is no longer part of the Leukemia Cup.
 The Tall Cactus cruise in April is a lot of fun.
 The Commodore’s Celebration (aka “The Party”) in May is the year’s social highlight, where you’ll see some of this bunch actually wearing “business casual” clothes.
-There’s a camp out in late summer.
+There’s a campout in late summer.
 There are two complete schedules of races on Lake Pleasant, one in the fall, the other in the winter and spring.
 Oodles of races on Tempe Town Lake nearly year around, including the “Heat Stroke” series all summer.

 Around these main events you’ll find a constant buzz of smaller ones.
 Fleet parties.
 Informal races run just for fun, without trophies.
 “Raft-ups” of members on weekends.
 Cruises in Mexico.
 Weekend work sessions to spruce up the Arizona Sailing Foundation boats or the Committee Boat.